-Young Guns is a recruitment program that identifies candidates across the country who embody the principles of the House Republican Conference and show promise of running a successful campaign.
+Young Guns is a recruitment program led by House Republican Leader Kevin McCarthy and run by the NRCC that identifies candidates across the country who embody the principles of the House Republican Conference and show promise of running a successful campaign.

 Co-founded in the 2007-2008 election cycle by former Majority Leader Rep. Eric Cantor (R-VA), current Minority Leader Rep. Kevin McCarthy (R-CA) and Paul Ryan (R-WI), the program seeks to retake the Republican Majority in the House of Representatives.